Native Dynamic SQL

 What is Native Dynamic SQL?

 Again as the name suggests, any SQL statement which is constructed at the runtime is called dynamic SQL.
-As these statements are built on the fly thus they cannot be hardcoded into the application which in turn increases their flexibility.
+These statements are built on the fly.
+Therefore they cannot be hardcoded into the application.
+This in turn increases their flexibility.

-Whereas static SQL lets you execute only DML statements inside your PL/SQL block, the dynamic SQL enables you to execute DDL statements and that too inside your PL/SQL block.
-Which means using Dynamic SQL you can create a table or drop an index or truncate your table right inside your PL/SQL block.
+On one hand static SQL lets you execute only DML statements inside your PL/SQL block.
+On the other hand the dynamic SQL enables you to execute DDL statements and that too inside your PL/SQL block.
+Thus by using Dynamic SQL you can create a table or drop an index or truncate your table right inside your PL/SQL block.
 This is an advantage of Native Dynamic SQL over static SQL.

 What is Native Dynamic PL/SQL?